Liquid IV Review: Why "Hydration Multipliers" Don't Exist

 Liquid IV is an electrolyte powder company that makes a strange claim that their products "multiply hydration."
 The brand claims that one stick of Liquid IV has "3x the electrolytes of traditional sports drinks."

-But are Liquid IV's strange health claims backed by legitimate scientific research?
+But are Liquid IV's health claims backed by legitimate scientific research?
 Do regular consumers even need "hydration multipliers"?
-Does Liquid IV contain any unhealthy ingredients?
+Does Liquid IV contain any questionable additive ingredients?
 And how do real users rate its taste and effects?

 In this article we’ll answer all of these questions and more as we review the hydration multiplier claims based on medical research, analyze every ingredient in Liquid IV to give our take on whether the product is healthy or not, and also review the ingredients in Liquid IV Energy and Liquid IV Sleep.